chriskhanhtran/chriskhanhtran.github.io/_posts/2020-05-31-extractive-summarization-with-bert.md

 ### Summarization Classifier

 After getting the vector representation of each sentence, we can use a simple feed forward layer as our classifier to return a score for each sentence.
 In the paper, the author experimented with a simple linear classifier, a Recurrent Neural Network and a small Transformer model with 3 layers.
-The Transformer classifier yields the best results, showing that inter-sentence interactions though self-attention mechanism is important in selecting the most important sentences.
+The Transformer classifier yields the best results, showing that inter-sentence interactions through self-attention mechanism is important in selecting the most important sentences.

 So in the encoder, we learn the interactions among tokens in our document while in the summarization classifier, we learn the interactions among sentences.